MacLoggerDX and WSJT-X

 In either case, MacLoggerDX can also log QSOs from WSJT-X, JTDX and JS8Call running on the same Mac or another Windows, Mac or Linux PC on the same LAN subnet, fill in call book details and then optionally upload them to LoTW, eQSL, etc. MacLoggerDX does not support the deprecated WSJT-X Secondary UDP Server Logged contact ADIF broadcast.

-With MacLoggerDX v6.50+ you can also use the Log prefs WSJT-X Log ADIF check box to choose either UDP format.
+Use the MacLoggerDX Log prefs WSJT-X Log ADIF check box to choose either UDP messsage format.

 Note: If you also import logged QSOs from WSJT-X ADIF files or log directly from another program (GridTracker, JT-Bridge etc.) you may end up with duplicate logged QSOs.